How to Homeschool While Living Overseas

 3. Text Books from an Accredited Distance Learning School.

 You will need to arrange your personal time accordingly.
-If you will be teaching, all your out-of-house social activities and errands (coffees, lunches, lessons, the grocery store) will need to be scheduled before or after homeschool.
-If you’ve hired a teacher, you may choose to be home at lunch time or to shuttle your child to after school activities.
+If you will be teaching, all your out-of-house social activities and errands (coffees, lunches, lessons, the grocery store) will need to be scheduled before or after homeschooling.
+If you’ve hired a teacher, you may choose to be home at lunchtime or to shuttle your child to after-school activities.
 Obviously, having an outside teacher offers more flexibility to the parent.

 A few situations to consider:

-• Lunch hour.
-Thirty to forty five minutes is a good lunch hour for the teacher and a good lunch and break/recess for your child.
-It’s a good idea for teacher and student to eat and spend that time separately for a true break in the day.
+- Lunch hour.
+Thirty to forty-five minutes is a good lunch hour for the teacher and a good lunch and break/recess for your child.
+It’s a good idea for teachers and students to eat and spend that time separately for a true break in the day.

 Get all house rules in writing to prevent future misunderstandings.